sisu-network/sisu/README.md

 You need to enable tss in `~/.sisu/main/config/sisu.toml` in order to run full Sisu node.

-You will need at least 5 different terminal tabs to run a full Sisu nodes: 2 tabs for ganache-cli, 1 for dheart, 1 for deyes, 1 for sisu.
+You will need at least 5 different terminal tabs to run a full Sisu nodes: 2 tabs for ganache, 1 for dheart, 1 for deyes, 1 for sisu.

 In addition, you need to install mysql locally with the following config: